kaizen-ai/kaizenflow/documentation/general/code_style.md

 ## Capitalized words

 - In documentation and comments we capitalize abbreviations (e.g., `YAML`, `CSV`)
+- In the code:
+    - we try to leave abbreviations capitalized when it doesn't conflict with other rules
+        - E.g., `convert_to_CSV`, but `csv_file_name` as a variable name that is
+          not global
-- In the code we use camel case, when appropriate
+    - other times we use camel case, when appropriate
         - E.g., `ConvertCsvToYaml`, since `ConvertCSVToYAML` is difficult to read
-    - E.g., `csv_file_name` as a variable name

 ## Regex